shwoodard/active_assets/README.md

       end
     end

-### Introduction to Active Sprites

-ActiveSprites allows you to generate sprites within your Rails apps with `rake sprites`!
-All you need is rmagick and you are on your way.
-If you don't have rmagick installed, ActiveSprites will just fail silently when you try to generate the sprites.
-Store the images that make up your sprites in your rails project, use the dsl below to tell ActiveSprites which images to include in your sprites, the css selector the corresponds to each image in the sprite, the location to write the sprite, and the location to write the stylesheet.

-#### config/sprites.rb
-    Rails.application.sprites do
-      sprite 'sprites/world_flags.png' => 'sprites/world_flags.css'
-        _"sprite_images/world_flags/Argentina.gif" => ".flags.argentina"
-        _"sprite_images/world_flags/Australia.gif" => ".flags.australia"
-        ...
-      end
-    end

-#### To generate
-    rake sprites

-or

-    Rails.application.sprites.generate!

 ### More on Active Expansions
 You can specify certain assets only be used in a deployment setting or only be used in a production setting.
 The example below illustrates how to include a library in development and the same library from a cdn in production.
 The net result will be that the library will not get cached (concatenated) along with all of the other files because it is specified for use only in development and test.
 Hence, the cache file will only be comprised of the other assets in the expansion.
 Similarly, the cdn resort will not get cached either but instead will be used directly.
 The resulting expansion in production will include two paths, the cdn url to jquery and the path the cache file, in this case, public/{javascript,stylesheets}/cache/global.{js,css}.